Few things are more thrilling in sport that a rivalry between athletes. Even a fabricated one.

-Two weeks ago, the Canadian Olympic individual gold medalist (Lamaze) tied USA’s two-time Olympic team gold medalist (Ward) for most victories in the history of the WEF Challenge Cup.
+Two weeks ago, the Canadian Olympic individual gold medalist (Lamaze) recorded his 27th victory in the history of the WEF Challenge Cup.
 The class is the qualifier for the weekly Grand Prix at the Winter Equestrian Festival in Wellington, FL.
 Ward previously held the title for most victories in the Series, having won it some 24 times.

-Not to be outdone by the Canadian sensation, Ward reclaimed the title this week when he captured the $132,000 Equinimity WEF Challenge Cup Round 5 with his 2016 Olympic mount HH Azur.
-To do so, he beat nine fellow Olympians and 56 total entries to claim his 26th victory in the class.
+Not to be outdone by the Canadian sensation, Ward inched his way closer to Lamaze’s title when he captured the $132,000 Equinimity WEF Challenge Cup Round 5 with his 2016 Olympic mount HH Azur.
+To do so, he beat nine fellow Olympians and 56 total entries to claim his 25th victory in the class.

 In our minds though, it was Lamaze on Fine Lady (also his 2016 Olympic mount), Ward set out to beat.

 Both figuratively.
 (Because in this rendition of events, it’s his life’s mission to beat Lamaze every. time).
 And literally.
-(But only in the competitive sense, not the physical “I want to cause you bodily harm” sense.)
+(In the competitive sense.)

 Of the 16 to return for the jump off (19 went clear in the first round), Lamaze set the time to beat at a blazing 39.94 seconds.

-Ward would be the only other rider to crack the 30 seconds mark.
+Ward would be the only other rider to come under the 40 second mark.